-While I will forever sing the praises of a good tofu scramble, footy food is all about the quick and easy — which is why I’m not going to complicate things by recommending anything requiring more than the absolute minimum effort.
-If you’ve got to be dicing, stirring, whisking, or measuring, then it can sit this one out on the bench for the day.
+While I will forever sing the praises of a tofu scramble, footy food is all about the quick and easy — which is why I’m not going to complicate things by recommending anything requiring more than the absolute minimum effort.
+If you’ve gotta be dicing, stirring, whisking or measuring, you can sit it out on the bench for the day.

 Start your day off on the right … err … boot, by throwing a couple of hash browns in the oven and get your trusty sandwich press at the ready.
-When the hashies are a few minutes away from being the perfect crispy, crunchy, golden-brown, toast up an English muffin with your favourite dairy-free cheese.
-Add in a couple of slices of tomato — and if you enjoy a morning heart starter — a couple of pickled jalapenos.
+When the hashies are almost the perfect crispy, crunchy golden-brown, toast an English muffin with your favourite dairy-free cheese, tomato — and if you enjoy a morning heart starter — pickled jalapenos.
 Once your cheese is just the right amount of gooey and melty, throw in your hash browns and voila!
 A perfectly tasty and acceptable start to your footy day!

 Whether your lunch is a small affair or a big ol’ gathering, the game plan remains the same.

-Australia is a barbeque-loving nation, so any chance to live our sausage sizzle fantasy without having to brave Bunnings on the weekend, or worse — crowds at polling booths on election day — must be savoured.
+Australia is a barbeque-loving nation, so any chance to live out the sausage sizzle fantasy without having to brave Bunnings on the weekend, or worse — crowds at polling booths on election day — must be savoured.

-V2, Sanitarium, and Linda McCartney all have delicious veg sausages in their range, ready for grilling and laying in the cosy fold of a slice of white bread.
+V2, Sanitarium, and Linda McCartney all have delicious veg sausages in their range, ready for grilling and laying in the cosy folds of white bread.
 Caramelised onion is a must here — with a healthy squirt of tomato sauce, of course!

 Since you’ve already caramelised some onion and likely have some lettuce hanging about, don’t forget your burgers.
 Beyond Burgers are the holy grail of the alt-protein world, but there are a ton of other plant-based burgers available.
-While many boast the same taste, texture, and mouthfeel of their animal counterparts, they’re a great choice if you want to sink your teeth into the familiar and nostalgic tastes of your Friday night family dinners from your local chippy.
-As someone who is all about the veg, I’m a sucker for these veggie burgers from Get Vegged and Wildly Good.
-A generous slathering of egg-free mayo is highly recommended – as are pickles, to give you that classic burger crunch.
+Many boast the same taste, texture, and mouthfeel of their animal counterparts, making them a great choice if you’re looking for the familiar and nostalgic tastes of Friday night dinners from the local chippy.
+As someone who is all about the veg, I’m a sucker for these veggie burgers from Wildly Good.
+A generous slathering of egg-free mayo is highly recommended – as are pickles, for that classic burger crunch.

-Given that your day has been full of hot potato, burgers, and pastry goods, you might want to add a little health into the mix.
+Given that the day thus far has consisted of hot potato, burgers, and pastries, you might want to add a little health into the mix.
 A handful of raw veg, chopped and ready for dipping in a hummus or a veg-based dip, might be just the palette cleanser you need.
-It will help to remind you that fresh and natural tastes and feels good, as well as helping you justify all the other things you ate, because … y’know … you did eat those carrots and broccoli that you smothered in smashed chickpeas.
+It will help to remind you that fresh and natural tastes and feels good, as well as helping you justify all the other things you ate because … y’know … you did eat those carrots and broccoli that you smothered in smashed chickpeas…!
 For this same reason, be sure to drink a juice at some point to bullet-proof your health argument 😉

-While this might not be the healthiest day of eating you’ve ever had, it is the most footy-centric.
-And it is reserved purely for that one day in September, so just enjoy yourself.
-As I always say, “It comes but once a year … except that time there was a draw and it came twice” 😉
+While your Grand Final diet may not be the healthiest, it is the most footy-centric.
+And it is reserved purely for that one day in September, so just enjoy it.
+As I always say, “It comes but once a year … except that time there was a draw and it came twice”.